Here’s a short video for you that shows you step by step how to do it ✌️

 With your wet water brush, take color from pen 312 from the blending palette and apply it to your watercolor paper.
 Start with three loose ovals placed together that look a little bit like clouds.

-Step 3: shadow for the treetop
+Step 3: Shadow for the treetop

 Paint two additional fluffy ovals below the first ones.
 For a more interesting look, add the color 098 to the leaves.
 To do this, the first layer of color need not have dried out yet; both colors can blend into one another.
 This technique is also called washing.